-The Company has a royalty equal to 2% of net smelter returns less the amount of any preexisting royalties on encumbered portions of the Grasset property acquired by Archer.
-In certain circumstances, Wallbridge will be granted a right of first refusal to acquire any new royalties sold by Archer on the Grasset claims.
+On November 18, 2022, NorthX acquired the non-gold portion of the Grasset claims ("Grasset Project").
+The Company has a royalty equal to 2% of net smelter returns less the amount of any pre-existing royalties on encumbered portions of the Grasset Project acquired by NorthX.
+In certain circumstances, Wallbridge will be granted a right of first refusal to acquire any new royalties sold by NorthX on the Grasset Project claims.

-On November 18, 2022, the Company and Archer have also entered into an exploration cooperation agreement concerning the Grasset property (the "Exploration Agreement").
-The Exploration Agreement applies to the Grasset property but excludes those portions which include the mineral resource on such property (the "Gold Cooperation Area").
+On November 18, 2022, the Company and NorthX have also entered into an exploration cooperation agreement concerning the Grasset Project property (the "Exploration Agreement").
+The Exploration Agreement applies to the Grasset Project but excludes those portions which include the mineral resource on such property (the "Gold Cooperation Area").
 Pursuant to the Exploration Agreement, Wallbridge will be granted the right to explore the Gold Cooperation Area for gold in certain circumstances.
-If the results from either Wallbridge's or Archer's exploration work in the Gold Cooperation Area establish a mineral resource that consists of primary gold mineralization, then the parties will form a joint venture in which Archer will have a 30% interest and Wallbridge will have a 70% interest.
-If the results from Wallbridge's exploration work in the Gold Cooperation Area establish a mineral resource that consists of primary mineralization other than gold, then the parties will form a joint venture in which Archer will have a 70% interest and Wallbridge will have a 30% interest.
+If the results from either Wallbridge's or NorthX's exploration work in the Gold Cooperation Area establish a mineral resource that consists of primary gold mineralization, then the parties will form a joint venture in which NorthX will have a 30% interest and Wallbridge will have a 70% interest.
+If the results from Wallbridge's exploration work in the Gold Cooperation Area establish a mineral resource that consists of primary mineralization other than gold, then the parties will form a joint venture in which NorthX will have a 70% interest and Wallbridge will have a 30% interest.
 The purpose of any such venture will be to explore, develop and operate such a mineral resource.
 The Exploration Agreement has a term of five years and is subject to early termination in certain circumstances.